MicrosoftDocs/CordovaDocs/cordovadocs/2015/first-steps/installation.md

 ### Did something go wrong with your installation? <a name="AdditionalTasks">

 Perhaps you're running Visual Studio behind a proxy or you have multiple versions of a third-party components installed on your computer, and you need to take a closer look at the environment variables to see what path is being used for these components.

-For a more comprehensive guide to configuring Visual Studio Tools for Apache Cordova and all of the third-party dependencies, see [Configure the Visual Studio Tools for Apache Cordova](configure-vs-tools-apache-cordova.md).